• Skip to primary navigation

 5. Location, Location, Location

 We normally eat at the table but if I get a bowl of food and walk to the couch my kids think it is something really special and want what I have.
 You don’t have to eat on the couch but try offering it to your kid in a different location, maybe outside or make a fort and say this food is for your adventure. sharing What was your experience transitioning your children to a plant-based diet?
 Do you have tips to share?
-Check out my post 5 Simple Trick to get YOUR Kids to Eat Their Veggies!
+Check out my post !

 Filed Under: Life with Kids, Planning, Tips for Plant-Based Living Tagged With: getting kids to eat a plant-based diet, How To, introducing new foods, kids, Plant Based Diet, Unprocessed, Vegan